 1. Insert the formatted SD card into your computer.
 Disk Drill can detect and recover even SD cards that are not displayed in File Explorer, which may come in handy if your card hasn’t been assigned a drive letter or is without a file system.

-4. Select files for recovery.
-If you’ve decided to recover only specific files, then you need to click the checkboxes next to tell Disk Drill that these are the items you wish to retrieve.photo recovery from a formatted SD card using Disk Drill
+5. Select files for recovery.
+If you’ve decided to recover only specific files, then you need to click the checkboxes next to them to tell Disk Drill that these are the items you wish to retrieve.Photo recovery from a formatted SD card using Disk Drill

-5. Press the Recover button, and choose where you’d like Disk Drill to save the recovered files.
-Make sure to select a different storage device than the formatted SD card otherwise you could overwrite the very same files you’re trying to recover.Windows software restoring data from a memory card
+6. Press the Recover button, and choose where you’d like Disk Drill to save the recovered files.
+Make sure to select a different storage device from the formatted SD card otherwise, you could overwrite the very same files you’re trying to recover.Windows software restoring data from a memory card

 With Disk Drill, recovering the content of a formatted SD card couldn’t be simpler.
 Best of all, you can download Disk Drill for free from the official website.

-Currently, there are dozens if not hundreds of memory card data recovery programs available for Windows and Mac OS X. Some of them will cost you an arm and a leg while others are free to download.
+Currently, there are dozens if not hundreds of memory card data recovery programs available for Windows and macOS.
+Some of them will cost you an arm and a leg while others are free to download.
 Many handle only a few file formats, but the best support hundreds.
-There are data recovery solutions so complicated even IT professionals would struggle to use them, and alternatives so simple you can recover your files in a few clicks—you get the idea.
+There are data recovery solutions so complicated even IT professionals would struggle to use them, and alternatives so simple you can recover your files in a few clicks.

 The challenge lies in finding software that’s both effective and easy-to-use (it also helps if it’s affordable and comes with a free version that you can use to determine the recoverability of your data before you whip out your credit card).
 One excellent option for both Windows and macOS users is Disk Drill.
 Here’s why Disk Drill stands out: